London Pubs Group

 The indefatigable landlady, Pauline Forster is gradually restoring the remarkable features of the pub, including gilt decoration on the exterior and the revealing of the fantastic ceramic tiling inside.
 The painted tiled mural (mentioned in the listing description) is signed by ‘A. B. Simpson & Sons, 100 St Martin’s Lane, London’, the same firm who manufactured an equally fine painted tiled mural in the Ten Bells, Spitalfields.

-The George Tavern featured on the Going to the Dogs: Daytime Crawl of the Isle of Dogs, Poplar, Limehouse and Stepney in October 2015.
+The George Tavern featured on the Going to the Dogs: Daytime Crawl of the Isle of Dogs, Poplar, Limehouse and Stepney on 17 October 2015.